 Excellent road network

-There are many ways to travel in Holland, but by car is definitely among the best!
 Holland is not just a small country, which makes for relatively short distances, but the road network is extensive and well-maintained as well.
 The road signs are very clear, which makes driving a car in Holland very safe.
 Another advantage is that Holland has just two toll roads: the Western Scheldt Tunnel and Dordtse Kil.

 Holland is not a big country, so driving to and from different cities and locations is easily done.
 Cities like Utrecht, Rotterdam, The Hague, Delft and Leiden are just an hour’s drive from Amsterdam.
 And the trip from Amsterdam to Maastricht just takes two hours and 15 minutes.
-In short, Holland is a wonderfully compact country to explore by car!

 Whether you need petrol, diesel or natural gas, gas stations can be found everywhere in Holland.
 In addition to fuel, they also often offer food, drinks, magazines and small groceries.
 Tip: Buy your fuel in a city or village if possible, since it is often a little more expensive along the motorway.
 For reasons of safety, natural gas is available primarily from gas stations outside city limits.